BatuUzun/IE400_Project_Group11/README.md

 ## 📄 License

-This project was created for academic purposes as part of the IE400 course at [Bilkent University].
+This project was created for academic purposes as part of the IE400 course at Bilkent University.

 ---